isar/isar/docs/docs/queries.md

 ## Aggregation

-You can also aggregate the values of a property query.
+Isar supports aggregating the values of a property query.
 The following aggregation operations are available:

 | Operation    | Description                                                    |
 | ------------ | -------------------------------------------------------------- |